kalebpederson/sample-solid-cli/README.md

 ## Domain

+The domain assembly contains the core logic for the domain.
+Having the implementation in its own assembly allows the implementation to change without forcing changes upon the consumers of the domain contracts.

+## Domain.Contracts

-The domain assembly contains the core logic and structure of the application.
-It introduces the abstractions that the implementations rely on.
-Hence, most all of the projects have a dependency on the domain.
+This assembly contains the abstractions that the implementations rely on.
+Hence, most all of the projects have a dependency on the domain's contracts.

 ## App